 - This in turn, affects our mental state of being, given the myriad of internal conflicts that we end up dealing with.
 When things wage against our souls, it is as though we are constantly fighting on the inside to stay sane.

 - Have you done a mental check this year to determine the state of your mind?
 Have you evaluated the state of your soul to see if you are dealing with any internal conflicts?

 “If you’re honest in small things, you’ll be honest in big things; If you’re a crook in small things, you’ll be a crook in big things” [Luke 16:10, MSG].

 - Many of us are believing God for financial breakthroughs and great financial miracles.

-- However, while we are waiting on God, God is also looking at us in how we have managed and continue to manage the resources He has given us presently.
+- However, while we are waiting on God, God is also looking at us in how we have managed and continue to manage the resources He has given us.

 - It is required of a steward to be faithful.
 How faithful have you been in your finances, not just in regards to your giving in church but in other aspects of your life?

 - Do you have a savings account and consistently working on building it?
-How about retirement portfolios and other investment accounts, so that the money you have been graced with can yield returns for you, like the wise steward who multiplied the resources given him by his master?
+How about retirement portfolios and other investment accounts, so that the money you have been graced with can yield returns for you?

 - How is your spending habit like?
-Are you like the prodigal son who blew away his inheritance once it was given him, on frivolous spending?
+Are you like the prodigal son who blew away his inheritance once it was given him on frivolous spending?
 Are you struggling to pay your bills due to improper planning and spending?
-Is your wardrobe lined with shoes and clothes you barely wear, and yet you keep purchasing more?
+Is your wardrobe lined with shoes and clothes you barely wear, while you keep purchasing more?

 - Are you compassionate in giving to those who need, while also learning to give in and with wisdom?

 “Do you see a man skillful and experienced in his work?
-He will stand [in honor] before kings; He will not stand before obscure men” [Provers 22:29, AMP].
+He will stand [in honor] before kings; He will not stand before obscure men” [ProverBs 22:29, AMP].

 - The way to the top is not for the lazy or for those who are quick to make and give excuses.